← All posts

 2026-05-30

 Same kanji, same wrong stroke, third time this week.
 I already hit this wall 30 years ago.
 I'm trying to hand him the history.
 He's not taking it.
-A note on Bismarck, Piaget, and a parent's late-night plea: please, just be the wise one.
+Bismarck's

 2026-05-29

 My kid brought home a 60.
 I felt the lecture rising and stopped it — barely.
 Turns out the rage isn't about the score.
 It's about him not doing what I want, when I want.
-A note on parent burnout, process vs. outcome, and why treating your kid as a separate person is mostly for your own sanity.
+On losing patience with your kid, process vs. outcome responsibility, and why treating your kid as a separate person is mostly for your own sanity.

 2026-05-26

-Nobody shoots at a hoop on the roof
+Why my kid won't even try — nobody shoots at a hoop bolted to the roof

-Half the stuff my kid won't even try isn't about skill — he's decided it's out of reach, like a hoop bolted to a roof.
-On lowering the rim instead of cheering louder, and self-doubt as a parent.
+When your kid won't even try, it's often not about skill — he's decided it's out of reach, like a hoop bolted to a roof.
+On self-efficacy, lowering the rim instead of cheering louder, and self-doubt as a parent.